Skip to Content

 Transforming theory into practice

-Generative artificial intelligence (AI) is revolutionizing the nature of work across almost every industry, around the globe.
-We see it in creative work, where large language and image AI models generate automated content.
-In manufacturing, generative AI augments human-based product design efforts, optimizing key processes, and improving quality control.
-It’s changing how healthcare is delivered, improving patient outcomes through better diagnosis and information sharing.
+Generative artificial intelligence (AI) is transforming work across industries worldwide.
+In creative fields, large language and image AI models generate automated content.
+In manufacturing, AI supports product design, optimizes processes, and improves quality control.
+In healthcare, it enhances patient care through better diagnosis and information sharing.

-In this blog, we’re also going to share use cases for generative AI that might spur similar efforts at your organization.
-Here are some of the most exciting examples we have seen (and supported) thus far, along with innovative ideas for the near future:
+In this blog, we’ll share generative AI use cases that could inspire your organization, showcasing the most exciting examples we’ve seen and supported, along with innovative ideas for the near future.

 Contract redlining

-Now, LLMs are taking aim at such inefficiency.
-They are trained to compare the proposed language with the company’s own language and to propose edits that will meet their own requirements.
-For now, this still needs review before returning to the supplier/client, but it’s a much more efficient way of managing this task.
-As the LLMs continue to learn, the reviews will be less time consuming and will become unnecessary.
+Now, LLMs are tackling this inefficiency.
+They compare proposed language with the company’s standards and suggest edits to meet requirements.
+These suggestions still need review before going back to the supplier or client, but the process is far more efficient.
+As LLMs continue to learn, reviews will take less time—and may eventually become unnecessary.

 Contract summaries

-Stakeholders collaborating with suppliers need to understand aspects of the contract for their day-to-day responsibilities.
-But they don’t want to have to plow through tens or hundreds of pages to find the information that’s pertinent to their job.
-In some cases, you also don’t want to share access to confidential information such as pricing.
+Stakeholders working with suppliers need to understand relevant parts of the contract for their daily tasks.
+They don’t want to sift through hundreds of pages to find the information they need.
+In some cases, you also don’t want to share confidential details, like pricing.

 Generative AI can create contract summaries that pull out the specified operational information required.
 It can also generate different summaries depending on the role of the user.
 As a result, A/P only sees what it needs to, while maintenance’s view is similarly customized.

-Consider the example of a railway operator that maintains a fleet of engines and cars and has uptime metrics currently focused on repair and return to service.
-If their maintenance crews gain easy access to information on warranties in supplier contracts, they can quickly decide whether to repair an item, or replace it and send the defective item back for repair under warranty.
+Consider a railway operator that maintains a fleet of engines and cars.
+Their uptime metrics currently focus on repair and return to service.
+If maintenance crews have easy access to warranty information in supplier contracts, they can quickly decide whether to repair an item or replace it and send the defective one back under warranty.

-One of ProcureAbility’s clients is using this capability to manage internal firewalls between various groups and managing conflict of interests between stakeholder, legal, risk, and procurement teams.
-This capability made the information sharing significantly more streamlined and avoided any version control issues and possible gaming issues.
+One of ProcureAbility’s clients uses this capability to manage internal firewalls and conflicts of interest among stakeholders, legal, risk, and procurement teams.
+It streamlines information sharing and eliminates version control problems and potential gaming issues.

 Generating amendments

-In the past, knowing whether these risk management clauses were in place was an impossible task to perform manually.
-Now, LLMs can review all contracts and identify where these clauses should be present but are absent.
-Generative AI can then produce a draft amendment that adds the necessary language and either send it to the appropriate contract administrator for review, or even send it directly to the supplier.
+In the past, checking for these risk management clauses manually was nearly impossible.
+Now, LLMs can review all contracts and spot missing clauses.
+Generative AI can draft amendments with the necessary language and either send them to the contract administrator for review or directly to the supplier.

 At ProcureAbility, we are seeing a lot of point solution approaches with our customers to solve this problem, considering CLM product roadmaps many times don’t allow a custom solution.
 We have worked with some of our clients to build the unique, one-time utility to take care of historical information using technology and using Gen AI to keep it learning and maintained.